Hangover (Psy song): Production

-In January 2014, YG Entertainment confirmed that Psy's upcoming single will feature the American rapper Snoop Dogg, along with K-pop rapper G-Dragon.
+In January 2014, YG Entertainment confirmed that Psy's upcoming music video would include the American rapper Snoop Dogg along with K-pop rapper G-Dragon.
 On March 12, 2014, it was revealed that CL of 2NE1 would also appear in the video.

 According to YG Entertainment, the music video was produced in January 2014 during Snoop Dogg's visit to South Korea.
 In an interview with CNN, Psy revealed that the video was filmed over the course of 18 hours at 10 different locations near Incheon International Airport.
+The music video shows Psy and Snoop experiencing various aspects of Korean nightlife and drinking culture.

 Reception

 Critical response

 Time magazine described the music video as "delightful", while Spin magazine compared the music to "cacophonous EDM-rap" that is "unlikely to ease a hangover", but the end result is "still a curiously enjoyable five minutes".

 Social media

 Immediately after its release, reactions on social media were mixed.
 The Wall Street Journal noted that some viewers were "soaking it up", while others have voiced their "complaints about both the song and the video".
 In South Korea, some fans described the music video as a wrong depiction of Korean culture.
 Within 24 hours of release, the music video for "Hangover" racked up over 10 million views.